 Grief: Deep sorrow, especially that caused by someone's death.

-Now, I know that I must grieve; everyone must grieve when they have something to grieve about.
-It's not necessarily a physical death of a person.
+Now, I know that I must grieve.
+Everyone must grieve when they have something to grieve about.
+It's not necessarily the physical death of a person, though.
 It can also be the death of...

 - A relationship...

 Grief can go on for years if a person does not take active steps to bring it under subjection.
 I am now learning to deal with the grief through practical ways.
 I would like to come alongside you to help you do the same.

 My goals for you are to:

 - Help you see grief as an ally, not an enemy.

 - Help you give yourself permission to grieve.

 - Help you move forward in the way God desires you move forward during this time.